 New phenotyping tools

-We have recently published a new low-cost plant phenotyping system, available for download at:
+We have recently published a new 2D and 3D low-cost plant phenotyping systems, available for download at:

 Edinburgh Plant Science